Oklahoma City Benzene Exposure Lawyers

 A number of organizations throughout the world, including the Centers for Disease Control and Prevention (CDC), the IARC, and the U.S. Department of Health and Human Services, acknowledge a relationship between exposure to benzene and the occurrence of various types of leukemia, a cancer of the bone marrow and blood.
 Specifically, long-term exposure to benzene has been associated with acute myeloid leukemia or acute nonlymphocytic leukemia, a cancer characterized by the rapid growth of abnormal white blood cells that build up in the bone marrow and interfere with the production of normal blood cells.
-Acute myeloid leukemia progresses rapidly as myeloid cells interfere with the production of normal white blood cells, red blood cells and platelets.
-Symptoms may include fatigue, recurrent infections and bruising easily.
-Chemotherapy, other drug therapies and stem-cell transplants are often used to treat the disease.
-Exposure to products containing benzene, whether through inhalation or skin absorption, can cause life-threatening diseases including:
+Acute myeloid leukemia progresses rapidly, as myeloid cells interfere with the production of normal white blood cells, red blood cells, and platelets.
+Symptoms may include fatigue, recurrent infections, and bruising easily.
+Chemotherapy, other drug therapies, and stem cell transplants are often used to treat the disease.

 Some of these diseases do not manifest themselves until several years after exposure to benzene.
-Also, many people who are diagnosed with AML or MDS may not realize there can be a connection to past toxic exposure, particularly to benzene.
-If a person has been diagnosed with one of these cancers or another severe injury, and has a past history of chronic benzene exposure, they may have a claim.
+Also, many people who are diagnosed with AML or MDS may not realize that there can be a connection to past toxic exposure, particularly to benzene.
+If a person has been diagnosed with one of these cancers or another severe injury and has a past history of chronic benzene exposure, they may have a claim.

-According to the CDC, people who breathe in high levels of benzene may develop certain symptoms within minutes to several hours of exposure, including:
+According to the CDC, people who breathe in high levels of benzene may develop symptoms within minutes to several hours of exposure, including:

-Lawsuits allege that oil companies have known for decades that benzene causes cancer, but instead of protecting workers they denied it and actively downplayed its risks.
+Lawsuits allege that oil companies have known for decades that benzene causes cancer, but instead of protecting workers, they denied it and actively downplayed its risks.
 The Center for Public Integrity has gathered thousands of internal memos, emails, and letters that show how the petrochemical industry colluded to attack scientific evidence.
 One of the unearthed documents was written by a former Shell senior attorney.
 It is intended as a guide for corporate lawyers handling benzene litigation.

 Though the internal document acknowledges that scientific literature connected benzene to leukemia as far back as 1948, lawyers are advised to “disclose sensitive benzene documents only on court order.”
 But oil companies may have done more than simply refuse to hand over documents.
-The Center for Public Integrity alleges that the industry helped to shape benzene research so that it was in their favor.
+The Center for Public Integrity alleges that the industry helped to shape benzene research so it was in their favor.
 The American Petroleum Institute (API) is the largest trade association representing oil and natural gas companies in the U.S. In order to protect their members’ interests (which include Shell, Chevron, and ExxonMobil), API allegedly spent $36 million on favorable research that would keep benzene regulations at bay.